INTO-CPS-Association/DTaaS/docs/admin/guides/add_user.md

 # Add a new user

 This page will guide you on, how to add more users to the DTaas.
 Please do the following:

 !!! important
 Make sure to replace **<username\>** and **<port\>** Select a port that is not already being used by the system.

 ## 1. Setup a new workspace

-The above code creates a new workspace for the user based on "user2".
+The above code creates a new workspace for the new user based on "user2".

 ```bash
 cd DTaaS/files